gcharot/Zabbix/zjstat/README.md

 ### Pre-run configuration chek

-There is a minimal configuration check required, open the zjstat.py and double check the "USER CONFIGURABLE PARAMETERS" section (line 18), you should ensure the following paths are corect :
+There is a minimal configuration check required, open the zjstat.py and double check the "USER CONFIGURABLE PARAMETERS" section (line 18), you should ensure the following paths are correct :
 * jps
 * jstat
 * zabbix_sender (only for sending memory stats)
 * zabbix agent configuration file (only for sending memory stats)
 * send_to_zabbix : This values defines if memory stats are sent to zabbix through zabbix_sender.
 A value of 0 will disable zabbix_sender and also print debug output.
 Very handy for testing.
 A value > 0 will send stats to zabbix and disable debug output.
+* Add execution permission (at least for user root and zabbix)

 ### Command line